minling/inflation-calculator.js-web-0615-public/README.md

 ## Note

 This lab uses both Capybara and Jasmine tests.
-To run the Jasmine tests, type `ironboard` or `ironboard -b`.
+To run the Jasmine tests, type `learn` or `learn -b`.
 To run the Capybara tests, type `rspec`.
 Get all the Jasmine tests to pass before running the Capybara suite.

 ## Background